-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Managed care organizations (MCOs) may choose to provide services through other pay arrangements with individuals awaiting determination of Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) eligibility.
-MCOs will not be reimbursed for services delivered prior to the determination of the SPW eligibility.
+Managed care organizations (MCOs) may choose to provide services through other pay arrangements with individuals awaiting determination of STAR+PLUS Home and Community Based Services (HCBS) program eligibility.
+MCOs will not be reimbursed by the state for services delivered prior to the determination of the STAR+PLUS HCBS program eligibility.

-The provider cannot be held responsible for deficits or failure in areas not included in the provider’s portion of the member's individual service plan when gratuitous care or care by other resources is being provided.
+The provider cannot be held responsible for deficits or failure in areas not included in the provider’s portion of the member's individual service plan (ISP) when gratuitous care or care by other resources is being provided.

 6116 Refusal to Serve Members